KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/3 String Basics/3 Format Strings.md

 True if isinstance(age, int) else False
 ```

-Create a variable called "sentence" and using format strings, assign it the value of "My name is {} and I am {} years old".
+Create a variable called "sentence" and using **format strings**, assign it the value of "My name is {} and I am {} years old".
 With the blanks filled as your name and age using format strings.

 ```
 True if sentence == "My name is {} and I am {} years old".format(name, age) else False